-On December 31, 2016, when most people are celebrating the New Year, Seagate will end an era.
+On December 31, 2016, when most people celebrate the New Year, Seagate ended an era.

-Seagate Lyve, a cloud photo backup service with a local drive connection, will go offline on the 31st.
+Seagate Lyve, a cloud photo backup service with a local drive connection, went offline on the 31st.

 What is (or was) Lyve?